-Only certain people with major debt burdens and little or no income are eligible to file for Chapter 7 bankruptcy.
+Only certain people with major debt burdens and little or no income are eligible to file for Chapter 7 bankruptcy in Columbus, Ohio.
 Chapter 13 bankruptcy may be available to individuals who have greater financial resources.

 Speaking with a Columbus Chapter 7 bankruptcy lawyer will help you understand whether this is an option for you and what you can expect if you go all the way through the process.
 The first step involves you, as the debtor, filing a petition with a federal bankruptcy court.
 The district court in Columbus handles bankruptcies, as do the courts in Akron, Cincinnati, Cleveland, Dayton, Toledo, and Youngstown.